ApayRus/keyboard-tutorial/tutorial/keyboard11.md

 - `call(input)`,
 - `correct output`

-to special files -- `tests`.
-Then, after codebase was changed, we run the `tests` to check that we haven't broken anything.
+to special files -- called `tests`.
+Then, after codebase has changed, we run the `tests` to check that we haven't broken anything.

-#### Dynamic audio playing
+### Dynamic audio playing

-Add that function definition at the top of `App.js`, just after imports:
+Add that function definition at the top of `Keyboard.js`, just after imports:

-App.js
+Keyboard.js

 ```js
 import Keyboard from './components/Keyboard.js'